Governing Board of Directors

 Marc Hebert is the Chief Operating Officer at Estuate, a global information technology (IT) services company.
 From 2006–2008 he was the first Chief Marketing Officer for Virtusa Corporation, a publicly traded IT services firm.
 From 1999–2006, he was Executive Vice President, Marketing and Alliances for Sierra Atlantic, where he was responsible for corporate positioning, lead generation, public relations and partner development.
 Previously, Hebert was Vice President for Oracle Corporation, where he held several groundbreaking positions: the Chief Information Officer role, Internal Audit, Oracle Manufacturing development, and Worldwide Alliances Technical Services.
 He is a recognized expert on offshore outsourcing and has appeared on CNN's "Lou Dobbs Tonight," was interviewed in Investors Business Daily, and has been widely quoted in major media publications, including the Wall Street Journal, Forbes, Fortune, Financial Times, New York Times and Boston Globe about offshore outsourcing.
 Hebert received a BS in Experimental Psychology from Harvard University and an MBA from Stanford University.
 He has served on numerous nonprofit boards, including La Mamelle/ArtCom and the Santa Clara Vanguard.

 Greg Harper is an attorney and a politician.
 His formal education consists of a BS in Electrical Engineering and Computer Science and BA in Economics, both from the University of Illinois.
 His graduate work focused on Artificial Intelligence at San Jose State University and culminated with a JD from the University of California at Hastings.
 He is the Principal of Harper & Associates, a law firm specializing in contract and land use law.
 Since 2000, Harper has served in the elected political position as Director of the Alameda-Contra Costa County Transit District for Ward 2, representing approximately 300,000 citizens of Berkeley, Emeryville, Oakland and Piedmont, California.
-Currently he is President of that Board.
-He is also a member of the Berkeley’s Measure G Global Warming Task Force.
+From 1991 to 1997 he served as aboard member of the Bay Area Air Quality Management District.
+On Board of Directors for the Transbay Joint Powers Agency developing the new multi-modal transit station for San Francisco.
 His numerous political positions and appointments include the position of Mayor of Emeryville from 1990–1991.
 Harper is excited about exploring the rarified intersection of art and pure science.
 His interests are in determining how Leonardo/ISAST might benefit from its more grounding correlative of the intersection of art and applied sciences or engineering.
 Having served previously as Leonardo/ISAST’s President and Board Chair, he currently serves as Treasurer and Legal Counsel.

 Gordon Knox is the Director of the Arizona State University Art Museum.
 Previously a core collaborator at the Stanford Humanities Lab, Knox developed international projects that connect artists with scientists and technologists to develop contexts that expanded the circulation of ideas and advance social justice.
 Knox was the founding director of the Civitella Ranieri Foundation in Italy and has advised numerous international residency programs and commission-oriented cultural institutions in Europe, North and South America, Asia and Africa in the areas of fund raising, management, program design and international collaboration.
 Knox’s interest in the relationship between critical, artistic inquiry and social change grows from his studies in anthropology at the University of California Santa Cruz, Cambridge University and the University of Chicago.